The ABEL trap (“anti-brownian electrokinetc trap”) has been invented and realized by A. E. Cohen and W. E. Moerner in Stanford

 (monitoring conformations of a single membrane transporter)

 In collaboration with AEC and WEM we modify the ABEL trap to immobilize a single liposome with one embedded membrane proteine.
-Therefore the FoF1-ATP synthase will be labeled with two fluorophores to monitor the internal rotary motion by confocal single-molecule FRET.
-In addition the liposome will be stained with another fluorophore to be hold and transported to the target position in the ABEL trap.
-The target postion is definded by the laser focus for the FRET measurement.
+Therefore the FoF1-ATP synthase is labeled with two fluorophores to monitor the internal rotary motion by confocal single-molecule FRET. and is transported to the target position in the ABEL trap.

 overview ATP